piglovesyou/graphql-let/README.md

 #   - src/schema.graphqls.d.ts
 ```

-By `--config` option you can specify the custom path to the `.graphql-let.yml`.
+By `--config` option, you can specify the custom path to the `.graphql-let.yml`.
 The directory .graphql-let.yml is located at **is the basepath of** the relative
 paths in .grpahql-let.yml.
 Also, the basepath should be identical to webpack's
 `config.context` so the loader can find the config file.